-The other two distances needed describe the size of the fluid layer in the centrifuge.
+The other two distances are needed to describe the size of the fluid layer in the centrifuge.
 Define the inner radius of the fluid layer as r1 and the outer radius r2 (which is usually the wall).

 Now, return to the radial velocity expression derived above.
 The velocity is the time derivative of the radial distance, so the expression can be integrated over the thickness of the fluid layer and the residence time to obtain:

 As a final calculation, we will derive the “Sigma” value for the centrifuge.
-This corresponds to the cross sectional area of a gravity settler that would make the same separation as the centrifuge at the same volumetric feed rate.
+This corresponds to the cross-sectional area of a gravity settler that would make the same separation as the centrifuge at the same volumetric feed rate.
 Hence,

 Consider a system where the liquid layer inside the centrifuge is thin when compared to the total radius.
 This means that r1 and r2 are roughly the same, so the expressions for residence time, etc., are undefined.
 But we can still use the expression for the velocity at a given position.
-This radial distance of interest is that corresponding to the cutpoint, or half the liquid thickness s, so the velocity must also be equal to this distance divided by the residence time, or
+This radial distance of interest is that corresponds to the cutpoint or half the liquid thickness s, so the velocity must also be equal to this distance divided by the residence time, or

 - Foust, A.S. et al., Principles of Unit Operations (2nd Edition), John Wiley, 1980, pp. 620-629.

 - McCabe, W.L., J.C.
 Smith, and P. Harriott, Unit Operations of Chemical Engineering (5th Edition), McGraw-Hill, 1993, pp. 31-32, 37-39, 1060-1072.